Koblenz: Incorporated villages

+Climate

 Economy

 Koblenz is a principal seat of the Mosel and Rhenish wine trade, and also does a large business in the export of mineral waters.
 Its manufactures include automotive parts (braking systems – TRW Automotive, gas springs and hydraulic vibration dampers – Stabilus), aluminum coils (Aleris International, Inc.), pianos, paper, cardboard, machinery, boats, and barges.
 Since the 17th century, it has been home to the Königsbacher (now Koblenzer) brewery (the Old Brewery in Koblenz's historic center, and now a plant in Koblenz-Stolzenfels).
 It is an important regional transit hub.

 The headquarters of the German Army Forces Command was located in the city until 2012.
 Its successor, the German Army Command (German: Kommando Heer, Kdo H) is based at the von-Hardenberg-Kaserne in Strausberg, Brandenburg.

 The Bundeswehr's Joint Medical Service Headquarters was formed in 2012 as part of a larger reorganization of the Bundeswehr.
 It is based at the Falckenstein-Barracks (Falckenstein-Kaserne) and the Rhine-Barracks (Rhein-Kaserne) in Koblenz.
 It is the high command of the German Army Joint Medical Service.
 The Headquarters is also the Staff of the Inspector of the Joint Medical Service, Generaloberstabsarzt Dr. Ulrich Baumgaertner.

-An Amazon logistics hub located some 15 km outside the city at the Autobahnkreuz Koblenz has been in operation since September 19, 2012.
+An Amazon logistics hub located some 15 km outside the city at the Autobahnkreuz Koblenz has been in operation since 19 September 2012.

+The international headquarters of Canyon Bicycles GmbH is also in Koblenz which is where it began in 1985.